chrisdail/talk-good-code/slides.md

 # Copy and Paste

-- Copy-Paste may be the most evil programming technique
+- Copy-Paste may be the most evil of programming techniques
 - Single change needs to be fixed in multiple places
 - You may not fully understand the code being copied
 - Consider reuse with functions over copy and paste